big-data-processor/bdp-document/source/fundamentals/terms.rst

 Task
 ====

-A Task is an execution unit on the Big Data Processor.
+A Task is an execution unit on BD-Processor.
 A Task is categorized into four types: 1) Standard; 2) Workflow; 3) Child; and 4) System.

 1. The standard Task can be executed alone or specified as a task in a workflow-typed Task.